 Choosing Wall and Ceiling Drywall Texture

 When deciding what type of texture to use for a new house or renovation project, there are many options to choose from.
-Some textures however are better suited for walls than they are ceilings and vice-versa.
-The following principles are good to keep in mind when choosing wall texture types.
+Some textures however are a better choice for walls than they are ceilings and vice-versa.
+The following principles are good to keep in mind when choosing wall or ceiling texture types.

 Wall Textures